awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/enhanced-data-sharing-program.md

 ## Requirements for participation<a name="requirements-for-aws-marketplace-seller-participation"></a>

  This program requires that the data is used only to activate and motivate AWS Marketplace seller field sales through formal sales compensation plans\.
-For more information about the program, including how to enroll, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.
-Select the **Commercial Marketplace**, **Reporting**, **Enhanced Data Sharing \(EDS\)** options of the contact form\.
+For more information about the program, including how to enroll, contact us at mpcustdesk@amazon\.com\.

 Enrollment requirements include:
 +  Annual pricing on all of your AWS Marketplace products\.